bCommonsLAB/CommonKnowledgeScout/docs/architecture/pdf-transformation-phases.md

     - calls `runIngestion` directly and completes the job after successful ingestion.

 - **Callback route (regular path)**
-  - Uses `gateIngestRag` and optionally `ingestionCheck` to determine whether vectors for this document already exist in the Pinecone index.
+  - Uses `gateIngestRag` and optionally `ingestionCheck` to determine whether vectors for this document already exist in the MongoDB Vector Search collection.
   - Reads ingestion policies (`ingestPolicy: 'do' | 'force' | 'skip'` plus legacy flags from `job.parameters`).
   - Determines `useIngestion` and marks `ingest_rag` as `skipped` if appropriate (including reason).
   - When ingestion runs: